kha7iq/drl-exporter/README.md

 <br>

 ## Issues
-Please open and issue if you are facing any problems.
+Please open an issue if you are facing any problems.
 <br>

 ## Credits